Boat Registration and Titles – Frequently Asked Questions

 Applications filed after the date the tax is due are subject to tax penalties and interest.
 When mailed, applications are considered “filed” the date they are postmarked.

-NOTE: TPWD does not have the authority to waive or exempt tax, penalty or interest due.
+Note: TPWD does not have the authority to waive or exempt tax, penalty or interest due.
 Tax law and policy is under the sole authority of the Texas Comptroller of Public Accounts.
-Currently there is no extension or waiver for boat / outboard motor tax due to COVID-19.
-A Taxpayer may submit Form 57-200, Texas Claim for Refund of Boat and Boat Motor Tax (PDF) to the Comptroller of Public Accounts to request a refund of penalty / interest paid.
+A Taxpayer may submit Form 57-200, Texas Claim for Refund of Boat and Boat Motor Tax (PDF) to the Comptroller of Public Accounts to request a refund of penalty or interest paid.

-New Resident Tax — $15.00.
-New Resident tax is assessed (not sales or use tax) for owners who previously resided in another state who are bringing their previously titled or registered boat and/or outboard motor from that other state into Texas.
+New Resident Tax - $15.00.
+New Resident tax is assessed (not sales or use tax) for new Texas residents who are bringing their previously titled or registered boat and/or outboard motor from their previous state into Texas.

 Registration